Simon Kurt Unsworth

 Simon Kurt Unsworth (born 1972) is a British writer of supernatural fiction.
 Unsworth was born in Manchester, England.
 He grew up in Chorlton-cum-Hardy.
 He was educated at Manchester Grammar School and the University of Dundee where he received a Master of Arts degree in Psychology (Hons).

-Unsworth's first novel is called "The Devils Detective" and Unsworth's most recent novel is The Devils Evidence, a horror novel set in Hell.
+Unsworth's first novel is called The Devil's Detective and Unsworth's most recent novel is The Devil's Evidence, a horror novel set in Hell.
 James Lovegrove, in a review for the Financial Times, called the novel "an entertaining Dantean spin on the police procedural...The Devil's Detective is damned good".